MrJambix/Ethyrial_Addon/README.md

 3. Place your backup Game.DLL
 4. If you did not save your back up then simply head to Steam > Right Click Ethyrial> Properties > Verify Game Integrity.
 The Game will give you it's original Game.DLL

+# **Version 1.1**
+Made changes to the code to match current game Build Implemented Key Stroke for activating and de-activating the GUI.
+Key: "F7"

 # **Version 1.0**
 Implemented the following items:
   1. DPS Meter -There should be 2 at the moment.
 1 is Bardcore and the other one is MrJambix - Depending on how tedious it is i will either improve mine and remove his or simply just remove mine.